Manchin Again at the Center of the Democrats' Agenda Troubles

 But so much of this still hinges on Manchin.
 But he isn’t game to bypass the filibuster and pass anything without at least 10 Republican votes required to end that talk-a-thon.
 And he also isn’t keen on using a procedural budget trick to find a one-time loophole to keep the filibuster but still get something done.
 Even this morning, he told reporters at the Capitol that he met with colleagues from both parties last night for three hours and wasn’t ready to bail on infrastructure just yet.
 “I never give in,” he told NBC.

 Around Washington—and the country, really—progressives did little to conceal their rage toward both Manchin and Sinema, whom we considered late last week.
 More than 90 nominal allies to the White House late yesterday sent Biden’s team a letter demanding action now, saying it’s past time for talks with Republicans who may never get to yes.
-The typical progressive groups found their way to the signatories, but it had some notable middle-of-the-road folks who aren’t usually eager to criticize Biden, including one of the nation’s largest public-employee unions, SEIU.
+The typical progressive groups found their way to the signatories, but it had some notable middle-of-the-road folks who aren’t usually eager to criticize Biden, including one of the nation’s largest unions, SEIU.

 For his part, it seems Biden is tiring of the chase.
 In the same statement that the White House announced the Biden-Capito talks had fallen apart and that the President had spoken to the other team of negotiators, it also noted that Biden had spoken with Schumer, who if he can keep Manchin and Sinema from bolting on infrastructure, could go it alone.

 Schumer has not backed away from passing the infrastructure bill through that single-party budget loophole, Democrats say.
 He will just allow his members to pursue twin paths and see which gets to a finish line first: the bipartisan talks that have all the trappings of delay, or the approach that could go big quickly—if Manchin and Sinema fall in line.
 Privately, some Democrats expect Manchin will eventually find a way to get there, but Manchin has a stubborn streak and rightly insists he knows the partisan pain threshold of his state better than anyone.
-When Manchin says the voters of the Mountain State sent him to Washington to build bridges and not modernized civic identities, he’s not wrong.
+When Manchin says the voters of the Mountain State sent him to Washington to build bridges and not modernize civic identities, he’s not wrong.

 Which is why Schumer’s deputy, Majority Whip Dick Durbin, insisted the Democrats would continue chasing Republican support without much oomf behind his rhetoric.
 “This is a Senate that is determined to be active and productive.
 We’re doing our best to reach out to the other side of the aisle for a bipartisan approach to as many issues as possible.
 I think that is what the American people are looking for.
 And that’s what we want to deliver,” Durbin said, blandly.